 They didn’t say much more, just cleaning up as best as they could and getting ready to head home.
 The newlyweds once again thanked their friends for coming and helping–although it seemed unnecessary.
 Yet it was a sense of courtesy they didn’t want to neglect–even if most of them saw each other almost every day.

 After all the goodbyes and more side chats, they finally dispersed and headed home or temporary habitats.
 The ones who came from out of town were planning to stay a bit longer, possibly another week before returning home.
 So it was decided they would meet up later as well.

 That night, Jacky and Bryant returned home together.
 Bryant’s agent dropped him off earlier since Bryant hadn’t planned on driving, because he didn’t want to lose focus after a day of hard work–and if he had made it the wedding, he didn’t want to drive home alone.
 Ehlo and Angela were spending the night at their new home.
-Wallace was of course staying with Yvonne.
-The moving would have to resume later.
+Wallace was, of course, staying with Yvonne.
+The move would have to resume later.
 They had the majority of the items they needed for daily necessities already.

 © Thursday, November 27th, 2014

 Posted: Friday, December 12th, 2014